neocogent/solardash/README.md

 3. Edit or copy over telegraf.conf and telegraf.service so it starts with correct config and config directory.
 You may want to edit the conf file to suit or just merge in differences accordingly.
 Restart telegraf.

-4. Edit or copy over grafini.ini to /etc/grafini/ - note I have enabled serve_from_sub_path option but you may not need it.
+4. Edit or copy over grafana.ini to /etc/grafana/ - note I have enabled serve_from_sub_path option but you may not need it.
 The other change is csv plugin at bottom with allow_local_mode = true.
+Restart grafana-server.

 5. Create a database in influx called solar, or you can just use the default but will need to edit the dashboard data source to match.